mmmccarthy/mmmccarthy.github.io/_drafts/2025-05-28-funny-bugs.md

 |102|178|400|53|70|
 |103|0|0|0|0|

-Since we only have households by size, we need to sum four columns and then take the sum of total households in each row.
+Since we only have households by size here, we need to sum the four HH columns and then get the sum of total households in each row.
 This script does just that by looping through each row, calculating total households, and adding to a running total of households.

 But the external zones I mentioned previously come in here.
 This particular scenario's TAZ file used null values for the external zones.
 Modelers tend to list the external zones at the bottom of the table and give them high ID numbers to distinguish them from internal zones.